 DC Attorney General Karl Racine has filed an antitrust suit against Amazon, accusing the company of limiting competition by placing restrictions on what third-party sellers can do outside of its marketplace.

-In the complaint, Racine accused Amazon of abusing its market dominance and unlawfully stifling competition, leading to higher prices and fewer choices for consumers.
+In the suit, Racine accused Amazon of abusing its market dominance and unlawfully stifling competition, leading to higher prices and fewer choices for consumers.

 The suit, which was filed in DC Superior Court, alleges that Amazon holds onto its market dominance by barring third-party sellers from offering products at lower prices on competing platforms.
 The suit claims that these “most favored nation” agreements have led to higher prices for consumers and less innovation in general.